diyscif/diyscif/scif-thesis.md

 use.
 No discernible purchasing patterns should be established while carrying out this randomized procurement procedure. [@ics-705-ts, pp. 27-29]

-Secure transporation is not required for inspectable materials if they are inspected and then immediately placed in an SSA.
+Secure transportation is not required for inspectable materials if they are inspected and then immediately placed in an SSA.
 If securely procured, shipped and stored, inspectable materials may even be utilized without inspection.
 Non-inspectable materials, should be transported securely packaged or